 Penrod AJ-430 digital squarewave keyboard with C64 sounds & accompaniment

-This squarewave keyboard seems to be a technically simplified successor of the MC-3 hardware.
-Its sounds and features are basically very similar, but the rhythms have now 2 sets of accompaniment patterns, those are also the most interesting new feature of this instrument, because they contain very unique, glitch- like bursts of short, blippy notes, like when a freaked- out arpeggio would play only during the pauses between normal chord notes.
+This squarewave keyboard seems to be a technically simplified single-chip successor of MC-3 hardware.
+Sounds and features are basically very similar, but the rhythms have 2 sets of accompaniment patterns, those are also the most interesting new feature of this instrument, because they contain very unique, glitch- like bursts of short, blippy notes, like when a freaked- out arpeggio would play only during the pauses between normal chord notes.

 different main features: